 If I offered something similar in design and made it free, and we invited people to join for free, it might still be interesting, but it wouldn’t be Conscious Growth Club.

 Conscious Growth Club is a paid program, and delivering it in this form has many advantages.
 The investments people make help to ensure that the group has ample resources, making it more sustainable.
-This also make it easy to investment in its ongoing development.
+This also makes it easy to investment in its ongoing development.
 Having a price to join attracts more committed, ambitious, and action-oriented people than a free community would.
 It keeps the group more manageable in size, so we can give members more personal attention, such as the many hours I’ve spent coaching people on our coaching calls.
 This also creates a sense of accountability among members to do their part to get their money’s worth from their memberships.

 From 2006 to 2011, we ran free public forums for 5 years (at a loss to provide the service).
 More than 50K people created accounts, and there were more than a million posts.
 That experience ran its course for me.